Wi11ione/wi11ione.github.io/_pages/publications.md

 <img src="/images/copyright-scenario-framework.png" alt="Paper 1 Image" style="width:400px;">

-**Introduction:** We propose a software to generate safety-critical scenarios for the evaluation of autonomous driving decision-making algorithms.
+**Introduction:** We designed a software to generate safety-critical scenarios for the evaluation of autonomous driving decision-making algorithms.
 Given the map information, traffic rule information, and traffic density information of the test scenarios, the software can quickly generate reasonable, realistic, and diverse safety-critical scenarios for any autonomous driving algorithms, which is conducive to the comprehensive evaluation of algorithm performance.

 ---